jrobador/data_science/fraud_detection/README.md

    - The perplexity parameter controls the effective number of neighbors considered for each point.

 2. Define Pairwise Affinities in Low-Dimensional Space:
-   - In the low-dimensional space, the similarity between points $ i $ and $ j $ is modeled using a Student's t-distribution with one degree of freedom (which has heavier tails than a Gaussian):
+   - In the low-dimensional space, the similarity between points $i$ and $j$ is modeled using a Student's t-distribution with one degree of freedom (which has heavier tails than a Gaussian):
      $$
      q_{ij} = \frac{(1 + \|y_i - y_j\|^2)^{-1}}{\sum_{k \neq l} (1 + \|y_k - y_l\|^2)^{-1}}
      $$